seandenigris/XML-Parser/repository/XML-Parser.package/XMLTokenContext.class/README.md

-Abstract class for token parsing contexts.
+This is an abstract class for token contexts to control tokenization.
+Subclasses must implement #nextTokenFrom: to send a tokenizing message to the argument tokenizer.